 Each year, the agency offers transportation planning assistance to its member towns.
 Upon request, RiverCOG assists member towns, public service agencies and state and federal governments with transportation matters.
 This assistance has included such varied activities as data collection and distribution, capital improvements planning, analysis of plans and reports, and coordination of state and local planning activities.
 Assistance to towns has included site plan review, an analysis of sidewalk location needs, information for the town's updates to their Plans of Conservation and Development, specifically sections on transportation, GIS mapping, preparation of road and drainage ordinances, and assistance with scenic road designation applications.
 RiverCOG will work toward extensive public outreach to the region's population, especially underserved populations.
-Principal tasks currently in progress or anticipated include:

-- Continued education of board members on new and existing transportation programs, especially after election years with board member turn-over. - > Bridge, Complete Street, Community Connectivity, etc. program improvements - > Sidewalk construction prioritization and funding opportunities. - Bicycle route planning and coordination for re-striping with CTDOT Highway Districts, coordinating with repaying schedules. - > LOTCIP Program/ Transportation Plan Implementation various routes - > TAP project development and program improvements - CMAQ project development and program improvements - > STP urban and rural project development and program improvements - Federal discretionary program (EFLAP, Ferry, Scenic Byways, etc.) development and program improvements - Traffic counts as needed on local routes - Coordination with Middletown and Portland on implementation of complete streets programs - Coordination with East Hampton and Portland on RT 66 corridor, safety, congestion and other improvements - > Coordination with Clinton on RT 81 corridor safety, congestion and other improvements - > Coordination with municipalities on Plan of Conservation and Development Updates - > Transit Oriented/Friendly Development analysis and mapping - Evacuation Route Planning for member towns as part of larger Region 2 DESPP Evacuation Planning and Mapping - > Bus shelter planning and mapping for member towns with transit routes - > Quinimay Trail Mennunketesuck/Cockaponsett Regional Greenway Implementation - Coordination with the Middlesex, Old Lyme, Old Saybrook and Clinton Chambers of Commerce. - > Municipal liaison with Valley Railroad and CTDEP for long-range corridor planning - Coordination, grant assistance for towns adjacent to Amtrak Shoreline East rail line drainage, parking, and access improvements (Old Saybrook, Westbrook, Clinton) - ➢ GIS Mapping assistance - Regional oversight of Chester/Hadlyme Ferry operations and advocacy - > Technical assistance for Rail Parking Task Force - > Technical assistance for rail station improvements - > Technical assistance for incident management
+- Continued education of board members on new and existing transportation programs, especially after election years with board member turn-over. - Bridge, Complete Street, Community Connectivity, etc. program improvements - Sidewalk construction prioritization and funding opportunities. - Bicycle route planning and coordination for re-striping with CTDOT Highway Districts, coordinating with repaving schedules. - LOTCIP Program/ Transportation Plan Implementation various routes.
+LOTCIP tasks are typically funded with 100% state funds but eligible activities are listed in CTDOTs 'Handbook for Councils of Governments and Metropolitan Planning Organizations' - TAP project development and program improvements - CMAQ project development and program improvements - STP urban and rural project development and program improvements - Federal discretionary program (EFLAP, Ferry, Scenic Byways, etc.) development and program improvements - Traffic counts as needed on local routes - Coordination with Middletown and Portland on implementation of complete streets programs - Coordination with East Hampton and Portland on RT 66 corridor, safety, congestion and other improvements - Coordination with Clinton on RT 81 corridor safety, congestion and other improvements - Coordination with municipalities on Plan of Conservation and Development Updates - Transit Oriented/Friendly Development analysis and mapping - Evacuation Route Planning for member towns as part of larger Region 2 DESPP Evacuation Planning and Mapping - Bus shelter planning and mapping for member towns with transit routes - Quinimay Trail Mennunketesuck/Cockaponsett Regional Greenway Implementation - Coordination with the Middlesex, Old Lyme, Old Saybrook and Clinton Chambers of Commerce. - Municipal liaison with Valley Railroad and CTDEP for long-range corridor planning - Coordination, grant assistance for towns adjacent to Amtrak Shoreline East rail line drainage, parking, and access improvements (Old Saybrook, Westbrook, Clinton) - GIS Mapping assistance - Regional oversight of Chester/Hadlyme Ferry operations and advocacy - Technical assistance for Rail Parking Task Force - Technical assistance for rail station improvements - Technical assistance for incident management - ADA Transition Planning Assist municipalities with more than 50 employees to create an ADA Transition Plan as required under the American with Disabilities Act of 1990 and education to ensure all programs, activities, and services under the municipality's jurisdiction are examined to identify barriers to access